Skip to main content

 1:12:24

-The practical usage of The Virtual brain in its graphical user interface and via python scripts is introduced.
-In the graphical user interface, you are guided through its data repository, simulator, phase plane exploration tool, connectivity editor, stimulus generator and the provided analyses.
-The implemented iPython notebooks of TVB are presented, and since they are public, can be used for further exploration of The Virtual brain.
+This lesson introduces the practical usage of The Virtual Brain (TVB) in its graphical user interface and via python scripts.
+In the graphical user interface, you are guided through its data repository, simulator, phase plane exploration tool, connectivity editor, stimulus generator, and the provided analyses.
+The implemented iPython notebooks of TVB are presented, and since they are public, can be used for further exploration of TVB.

 4